cjoy/cs9321/notes/2_restful.md

 ### 2. Uniform Interface
 - uniform ~ common in all RESTful interface
-- resources are identied by a URI (Uniform Resource Identifier)
+- resources are identity by a URI (Uniform Resource Identifier)
 - a resource has to have at least one URI and every URI designates exactly one resource
 - Well common URI types:
   - URN - Uniform Resource Name
   - URL - Uniform Resource Locator
 - the resource must be addressable
-- an application is 'addressable' if it exposess its data set as a resource
+- an application is 'addressable' if it exposes its data set as a resource
 - a resource needs a representation for it to be sent to the client
   - some data about the current state of a resource (eg. books - cover image, reviews, related books, authors etc)
 - can provide multiple representation. ie. users can decide between different representations